charlotteasencio/new-york-times-space-news/README.md

 ## Run Tests
 * Run full test suite once: `npm test -- --watchAll=false`
 * Run in watch mode: `npm test`

+**Note: The NYT API has a rate limit of 10 requests per minute, it will give an error if more than 10 requests per minute are made**